Medical Accuracy & Trust

 No. Our editorial independence policy strictly prohibits commercial partnerships from influencing medical recommendations, test interpretations, or clinical advice.
 Medical accuracy and patient safety always come first.

-Email [email protected] with the article URL, specific section, and description of the concern.
+Email [email protected] with the article URL, specific section, and a description of the concern.
 Include supporting evidence (research papers, guidelines) if available.
 We investigate all reports within 48 hours.